 - In his dissenting opinion in the Leegin case, Justice Breyer estimated that consumer harm would be significantly greater today.
 If only 10% of manufacturers engaged in retail price fixing, the volume of commerce affected today would be $300 billion dollars, translating into retail bills that would average $750 to $1,000 dollars higher for the average family of four every year.

-Congress should restore the long-established antitrust rule forbidding retail price fixing to enhance competition in the retail market and protect the pocketbooks of consumers.
+Congress should promote open retail competition, especially by small, innovative businesses, and restore the long-established antitrust rule forbidding retail price fixing to enhance competition in the retail market and protect the pocketbooks of consumers.